Isner’s loss means no US men in next week’s top 20

 That’s because John Isner, who is 20th this week, is assured of dropping lower after losing Tuesday in the first round of the Rogers Cup to Vasek Pospisil of Canada 5-7, 7-6 (5), 7-6 (4).

-Isner was a semifinalist at the hard-court tournament last year and failed to defend those points.
+Isner was a semifinalist at the hard-court tournament last year and failed to defend those ranking points.

 It’s the latest indication of the recent decline of men’s tennis in the United States, which produced Grand Slam champions such as Bill Tilden and Don Budge, John McEnroe and Jimmy Connors, Pete Sampras and Andre Agassi.

-At Wimbledon in June, for the first time in 101 years, no men from the country reached the third round at the All England Club.
-The last time that happened there, way back in 1912, none entered.
+At Wimbledon in June, for the first time in 101 years, no men from the United States reached the third round at the All England Club.
+The last time no American men got that far at Wimbledon was in 1912 when none entered.

 The U.S. Open, which starts Aug.
 26, will mark 10 years since the last time an American man won a Grand Slam tournament — Andy Roddick at the 2003 U.S. Open.